snowplow/documentation/docs/understanding-your-pipeline/events/index.md

 title: "Understanding events"
 sidebar_label: "Events"
 sidebar_position: 1
-description: "An event is a central concept in Snowplow that represents something that occurred in a particular point in time"
+description: "An event is a central concept in Snowplow that represents something that occurred at a particular point in time"
 ---

-An event is something that occurred in a particular point in time.
+An event is something that occurred at a particular point in time.
 Examples of events include:

 - Load a web page
 - Add an item to basket